The Detection Problem

 scale_x_continuous(breaks = 1:occasions) +

-The green bars show how many tagged animals are truly alive at each occasion.
+The green bars show how many animals are truly alive at each occasion.
 The orange bars show how many we actually detect.
 The gap between them is entirely due to imperfect detection, not death.
-But if I only showed you the orange bars and asked you to calculate a survival rate, you would badly underestimate it.
-Animals are disappearing from your data faster than they are actually dying.
+But if I only showed you the orange bars and asked you to calculate a survival rate, you’d probably conclude things look ok, but based on the green bars, this population is crashing fast.

 When you do not recapture a tagged animal, you are facing two competing hypotheses: